Steps to Volunteering

 5. Make a date for an interview

-During your interview you can tell us about your skills, interests and availability and we will look for a volunteer role on our database that will work for you.
+During your interview you can tell us about your skills, interests and availability and we will look for a volunteer role that will work for you.
 We can also refer you to your nearest local volunteer referral centre if Sydney is too far away from you.

 6. Get matched to a volunteer role

-We provide you with the details of the organisation offering the position or positions, days and times you would be required to work and the location of the role.
-We also send the organisation confirmation that you have been referred to them.
+We will then provide you with the details of the organisation offering the position or positions and all of the basic information about the roles.
+We also send the organisation confirmation that you have been interviewed and referred to them.

 7. Contact the not-for-profit organisation

-When we refer you to an organisation we give you their contact details and send them yours.
+When we refer you to an organisation we will give you their contact details and send them yours.
 You must contact the organisation yourself to discuss the volunteer role.
-Please contact the organisation as soon as possible to express your interest in the position and to arrange a suitable time for your telephone or face-to-face interview with the organisation.
+Please contact the organisation as soon as possible to express your interest and to arrange further contact with the organisation.

 Do you still have a question about volunteering?
 View our FAQs